pyca/cryptography/docs/exceptions.rst

 .. class:: InvalidSignature

-    This is raised when the verify method of a hash context's computed digest does not match the expected digest.
+    This is raised when signature verification fails.
+This can occur with HMAC or asymmetric key signature validation.

 .. class:: NotYetFinalized